Rb. Den Haag - C/09/550982/HA ZA 18/388

 Regarding the concrete assessment of the interference in the lights of the EU data protection principles, the Court considered that the risk model, the indicators and the data that are actually processed are neither public nor known to those involved and it has a significant effect on the private life of the person to whom the report relates.

 More precisely, with regard to the condition of “provided by law”, the Court acknowledged the SyRI legislation.
-Nevertheless, it leaved open the question on whether the legislation is sufficiently accessible and foreseeable to constitute a sufficient legal basis and thus, to justify the restriction of the right to privacy.
+Nevertheless, it left open the question on whether the legislation is sufficiently accessible and foreseeable to constitute an adequate legal basis and, thus, to justify the restriction of the right to privacy.

 Concerning the condition of “necessary in a democratic society”, the Court assessed the risk model and the processing operations on personal data and concluded that the SyRI legislation does not take sufficiently into account the purpose of limitation principle (Article 5(1)(b) GDPR) and data minimization (Article 5(1)(c) GDPR).
 For example, the Court noticed that the data protection impact assessment had been carried out prior the entry in force of the GDPR and could not meet the requirements under the national data protection act and Article 35 GDPR.

 As Amicus Curiae, the United Nations Special Rapporteur, professor Philip Aston submitted his brief to the District Court of The Hague focusing on whether the emphasis on the poor and marginalized groups in Dutch society was justified and thus, does not lead to discriminations based on prohibited grounds.

 Share others blogs or news articles here!